richardgaywood/paydata.org/content/sprawlrunners/characters/edges.md

 Replaced by [improved vehicle control rig]({{< relref "cyberware.md#improved-vehicle-control-rig" >}}).
 {{% /edge %}}

+{{% edge name="Aggressive Driver" %}}
+_Requirements: Novice, Driving d8+, Vehicle Control Rig_

+Using their VCR-enhanced link to their ride, the character is particularly skilled at vehicular battering rams.
+In a Chase scene, the character can perform Force and Ram manoeuvres against vehicles one card away, rather than on the same card.
+Outside of a Chase scene, the character gets a free re-roll on Driving or Boating rolls when attempting these tasks.
+{{% /edge %}}

+{{% edge name="Escape Artist" %}}
+_Requirements: Novice, Athletics d6+, Thievery d8+_

++2 to on Thievery rolls to escape handcuffs or other restraints (including straightjackets.) +2 to Athletics to squeeze through small spaces.
+{{% /edge %}}

+{{% edge name="Demolition Man" %}}
+_Requirements: Novice, Repair d8+, Science d6+_

++2 to Repair rolls to set, disarm, or manufacture explosives. +1 to Notice to spot hidden explosives.

+Each Raise on the Repair roll allows the character to select one of the following bonuses:

+POTENCY: +d6 damage
+BREACH: 2 AP
+AREA: increase by one step, Personal -> SBT -> MBT -> LBT.
+{{% /edge %}}

+{{% edge name="Getaway Driver" %}}
+_Requirements: Novice, Driving d8+, Vehicle Control Rig_

+Using their VCR-enhanced link to their ride, the character is particularly skilled at using the environment to foil pursuit - sharp turns at high speed, manoeuvres through narrow alleys to break line of sight, knowing where to hide the car to lose a tail.

+In a Chase scene, the character can attempt a Flee manoeuvre one card earlier than usual.
+Outside of a Chase scene, the character gets a free re-roll on Driving or Boating rolls when attempting these tasks.
+{{% /edge %}}

 {{% edge name="Mod Shop" %}}
 Requirements: Novice, Repair d6+